Correspondence of boundary theories between internal and crystalline symmetry protected topological phases: Introduction

+Through these few examples, we demonstrated that not just formal establish of the CEBBC, it is a powerful concept and tool to investigate the new boundary theory and relation between two seemingly unrelated theories.
+For example, the correspondence between anomalous SET is also utilized in Ref.\cite{YangXP2303} to construct gapped boundary of 4+1d bosonic SPT beyond group cohomology.

-The rest of the paper is organized as follows: In Sec. \ref{Sec.overview}, we sketch the main idea of the anomalous boundary correspondence of internal SPT and crystalline SPT in Sec. \ref{sec:general} and the main result of surface SET correspondence and surface criticality correspondence in Sec. \ref{sec:set_corresp} and in Sec. \ref{sec:criticality_corresp}.
-In Sec. \ref{sec:SET_main}, we will mainly discuss the surface SET correspondence in details for time reversal and mirror SPT and also generalize to discuss the cases with additional continuous symmetry in Sec. \ref{sec:set_more}.
+The rest of the paper is organized as follows: In Sec. \ref{Sec.overview}, we sketch the main idea of the anomalous boundary correspondence of internal SPT and crystalline SPT in Sec. \ref{sec:general} and the main result of surface SET correspondence and surface criticality correspondence in Sec. \ref{sec:set_corresp} and in Sec. \ref{sec:criticality_corresp}. { In Sec. \ref{sec:2+1Dfermion}, we discuss the first scenario for the surface criticality correspondence---the edge-corner correspondence of 2+1D fermionic SPT.} In Sec. \ref{sec:SET_main}, we will mainly discuss the surface SET correspondence in details for time reversal and mirror SPT and also generalize to discuss the cases with additional continuous symmetry in Sec. \ref{sec:set_more}.
 In Sec. \ref{Sec.mirror} and Sec. \ref{Sec.rotation}, we discuss the surface criticality correspondence of the mirror system and rotation system respectively.
-We discuss the hierarchy structure of the $O(n)$ sigma model in Sec. \ref{sec:hierarchy} that provides a unified understanding of the surface criticality correspondence discussed in this paper.
-We summarize and outlook in Sec. \ref{Sec.outlook}.
+We discuss the hierarchy structure of the $O(n)$ sigma model in Sec. \ref{sec:hierarchy} that provides a unified understanding of the surface criticality correspondence {for the bosonic SPT cases in this paper}.
+We summarize and outlook in Sec. \ref{Sec.outlook}. {The Appendices provide some complementary details. }